Darryl McDaniels: Career

 Darryl Makes Comics' first book is DMC, a 90-page anthology graphic novel set in 1985 that features McDaniels as a superhero who confronts both criminals and other superheroes whose recklessness threatens innocent lives.
 The comic's version of DMC wears McDaniels' signature Adidas sneakers, fedora and rope chain, along with an elongated turtleneck that masks his face.
 The book is written by McDaniels and Damion Scott, and edited by Darryl Makes Comics' Editor-in-Chief, Edgardo Miranda-Rodriguez and Senior Editor Rigo "Riggs" Morales.
-Each chapter in the anthology is illustrated by a different artist, because, as McDaniels explained, " If DMC was really running around and bumped into four different people, they'd have four different descriptions of what he was like.
+Each chapter in the anthology is illustrated by a different artist, because, as McDaniels explained, "If DMC was really running around and bumped into four different people, they'd have four different descriptions of what he was like.
 We wanted each artist's work to relate to each character's view of DMC.
 If you saw him, you might say, "He came out of a spaceship and had all these things flying around him!"
 But then another dude is like, "No!
 He had a sword and shield!"
 We thought, if so many people saw something different in DMC, we'd have to have different artwork to represent their opinions on him or their interpretation on him."
 In addition, graffiti writers such as MARE 139 were hired to give the shots of 1985 New York City graffiti a sense of authenticity.
 The book features an introduction by Greg Pak, a cover by Sal Buscema and Bob Wiacek and interior pinups by Carlos Pacheco, Chris Burnham, ChrisCross, Dexter Vines, and Shelby Robertson, some of which are homages to iconic comics covers that influenced the creative staff as children.
 DMC debuted at the New York Comic Con October 9–12, and was subsequently released in comics shops October 29.
 The book received a four out of five stars rating by Tony Guerrero of Comic Vine, who lauded the charm and authenticity of the art.

-As of January 2015, McDaniels was working with the band Generation Kill on a project entitled DMC Generation Kill, to be produced by former Guns N' Roses guitarist Ron "Bumblefoot" Thal.
+As of January 2015, McDaniels was working with the band Generation Kill on a project, DMC Generation Kill, to be produced by former Guns N' Roses guitarist Ron "Bumblefoot" Thal.

 On the December 17, 2016 Christmas episode of Saturday Night Live, DMC made a cameo appearance during a parody of Run DMC's "Christmas in Hollis."
-During the sketch he was portrayed by musical guest Chance the Rapper.
+During the sketch, he was portrayed by musical guest Chance the Rapper.

 On February 17, 2016, heavy metal band Solus Deus released their EP titled The Plague.
 The song titled "Anacrime" features DMC on guest vocals.